NuclearGandhi/technion_second_brain/Technion/LSY1/LSY1_007 Laplace Transform.md

 >- $G(s)$ has all its poles in the open left half plane $\mathbb{C}\setminus \bar{\mathbb{C}}_{0}=\{ s \in \mathbb{C}\mid \mathrm{Re}(s)<0 \}$

 ## Categorizing Polynomials
 In the case that our LTI system is represented by a rational function, the stability is determined by the locations of the roots of the denominator.
-It is not always easy to calculate these, but there are ways to test whether all the roots lie the open left half plane, or in the open unit disk $\mathbb{D}_{1}$ (which will be useful to know in future subjects).
+It is not always easy to calculate these, but there are ways to test whether all the roots lie in the open left half plane, or in the open unit disk $\mathbb{D}_{1}$ (which will be useful to know in future subjects).

 >[!def] Definition:
  >A polynomial is said to be